dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.28/_index.md

 **Charges attached to codes not included in encoder calculations**

-When calculating APC or EAPG for charge codes with the TruCode™ or 3M™ encoders, the charge per unit was not included.
+When calculating APC or EAPG for charge codes with the TruCode™ or Solventum™ encoders, the charge per unit was not included.
 This has been corrected.

 ## CACTWO-5567 (Important)